freelabz/secator/README.md

 ### Installing languages

-Since `secator` uses external tools, you might need to install languages used by those tools assuming they are not already installed on your system.
+`secator` uses external tools, so you might need to install languages used by those tools assuming they are not already installed on your system.

 We provide utilities to install required languages if you don't manage them externally:
 ```sh